momokang/laravel-clean-file-cache/README.md

 ## Security

-If you discover any security related issues, please email kang1233@hotmail.com or raise an issue.
+If you discover any security related issues, please raise an issue.

 ## Credits